 Last updated: October 28, 2019

-Tobacco Product means a product that is wholly or partly made of tobacco leaf as its raw material that is processed for use by burning, sucking, and inhaling or chewing.
+Tobacco product: a product that is wholly or partly made of tobacco leaf as its raw material that is processed for use by burning, sucking, and inhaling or chewing.

 The definition of “tobacco product” aligns with the definition provided in FCTC Art.
 1.